How Often Motorcycle Oil Change Do You Need?

 How often motorcycle oil change required for general use

-For general use, it should be changed at least every 2,000 miles or every 12 months.
+it should be changed at least every 2,000 miles or every 12 months.

 This is true even if you’re only riding your motorcycle on weekends and not doing any long trips.

 It’s also important to change your oil before putting your bike into storage for several months.

 If there’s dirt in the oil pan, this can cause serious damage over time.